hydroper-jet/lang/spec/1.0/source/src/overview/j4x.md

-# JetWork for XML
+# Jet for XML

-JetWork for XML (J4X) adds XML capabilities to the JetWork language.
+Jet for XML (J4X) adds XML capabilities to the Jet language.
 It is based on the legacy ECMAScript for XML standard (ECMA-357 second edition).

 ```
 const person = <Person>